 Kürşad was a Visiting Scholar at York University-Faculty of Environmental and Urban Change in Canada during the 2025-2026, where he conducted comparative research on the social impacts of gold mining in Turkey and Canada.
-His broader research interests include extractivism, environmental justice, natural resource governance, and the role of local and Indigenous communities in decision-making processes.
-Kürşad is also interested in how a non-dualistic approach to nature may shape economic activity.
-He focuses particularly on the experiences of Indigenous communities in this regard.
+Kürşad’s broader research interests include the role of local and Indigenous communities in decision-making processes, conflict-prevention mechanisms in contested resource governance, and the possibility of developing more just and participatory policy tools.
+He is also interested in how non-dualistic approaches to nature may reshape economic thought and economic activity.

 He received a B.A. in Economics from Hacettepe University, Ankara, and an M.A. in Economic Policy from Marmara University, İstanbul.
-The master’s thesis examined the crisis of capitalism through the lens of Hyman P. Minsky’s financial instability hypothesis.
-Kürşad has been working as a Research Assistant in the Department of Economics and Finance at Aydın Adnan Menderes University since 2020,
+The master’s thesis examined the crisis of capitalism through the lens of Hyman P. Minsky’s financial instability hypothesis,

 You can find publications and academic updates: linkedin researchgate